Xabaril/BeatPulse/README.md

 The [web hooks section](./doc/webhooks.md) contain more information and webhook samples for Microsoft Teams, Azure Functions, Slack and more.

-*Our valued committers are*: Hugo Biarge @hbiarge, Matt Channer @mattchanner.

-If you want to contribute to a project and make it better, your help is very welcome.
-You can contribute with helpful bug reports, feature request and also new features with pull requests.

 ## Tracking pulses

 Additionally you can save liveness information in external services.
 Currently we have developed a tracker for Application Insights you can use.
 To install this package: